thirdweb-dev/contracts/docs/DropERC1155.md

-*Token ID =&gt; maximum allowed total circulating supply of tokens with that ID.*
+*Mapping from token ID =&gt; maximum possible total circulating supply of tokens with that ID.*

 #### Parameters